STUDY JAPANESE ONLINE WITH NATIVES HERE

 Shirataki also known as Konnyaku gained popularity outside of Japan as a weight loss food due to the lack of calories.
 The thin, translucent noodles are made from konjac yam and is rich in dietary fiber, low in carbohydrates and calories.

-Pasta is very popular in Sukiyaki, nikujyaga and other cooked dishes.
-The noodles can also be drained, dried, and toasted, which lessens the bitterness and gives the noodles a consistency, often used in soup or sauce.
+Noodles are quite popular in sukiyaki, nikujyaga, and other boiled dishes.
+The noodles can also be drained, dried, and toasted, which reduces bitterness and gives the noodles a consistency, usually used in soup or sauce.

-the noodles shirataki can be purchased dry or wet.
+The shirataki noodles can be bought dry or wet.
 When purchased wet, they are packed in liquid.
-They typically have a shelf life of up to one year.
-It is recommended to wash the noodles to remove the odor of the liquid version.
+They usually have a shelf life of up to a year.
+It is recommended to wash the noodles to remove the odor from the liquid version.

 Sukiyaki dish with some shirataki